bobbrowning/track-n-trace/README.md

 1. Different levels of tracing means that you can list only important steps or every trace call.
 There is a default list of levels but you can define your own.

-2.Traces can be turned on or off in real time under control of a small text file.
+2. Traces can be turned on or off in real time under control of a small text file.
 You don't need to restart.
 So keep  trace statements in the code to help diagnose problems in production.
 Because.....

 3. Traces can be limited to requests from a given      IP address - so can be used in a live system without        interfering with other users transactions.